 At least one large element of Adam’s sin, present generations later in the tragic figure of King Saul, was to be a ‘wimp’, a term which the great psychologist Paul Vitz defines as a “man whose primary psychological desire is to be liked” (p.
 277).
 When I read this, I was struck by how often I have been a ‘wimp’, to dire consequences.

 It is this breakdown in masculinity, rooted in a denial of the Old Testament recapitulation, that Father Quay sees as the root of our modern evils.
-For true authority, represented in the man, resides in the capacity to endure suffering for others, like Christ, rather than inflict suffering.
+For true authority, represented in the man, resides in the capacity not to inflict suffering, but rather to endure suffering for others, like Christ.

 This misunderstanding and misuse of authority led to the future schisms in the Church, as men developed their own ‘egos’, the common element of which is the “breaking of the communal bonds of the Church’s traditional understanding of divine revelation”, especially in the realm of the family (the emasculation of the father) and the local Church (the emasculation of the priest, the spiritual father).
 The ‘desire to please’, when it does not work, results in some level of ‘coercion to please’, to force love and, if not love, at least obedience.